Senna Hegde: Biography

-Senna worked on Rakshit Shetty's script team for his 2014 film Ulidavaru Kandanthe.
+Senna worked with Rakshit Shetty's team as a script consultant for his 2014 film Ulidavaru Kandanthe.
 Back in his hometown, Senna turned his hand to making his own films.
 He wrote the script for his debut feature film, 0-41*, in three days.
 A docudrama set in Kanhangad, it follows the lives of players on two rival volleyball teams.
 With a budget of ₹7 lakh, a crew of four, and a Canon 5D Mark III, he shot the 91-minute film over nine days.
 The six-member cast were not professional actors, which gave their performance what Anurag Kashyap described as an "innocence".
 The film made its world premiere at the 11th 'Cinema on the Bayou' film festival in Lafayette, Louisiana on 26 January 2016.
 It has played at other festivals, but has not been released commercially.

 Senna's second film, Katheyondu Shuruvagide is a Kannada-language romantic comedy starring Diganth and Pooja Devariya, with Ashwin Rao Pallaki and Shreya Anchan in supporting roles.